|

 any "Charcoal" bins for your to dispose of your used charcoal for

-Following the game, St. Joseph Police will be directing traffic
+grilling.
+Following the game, St. Joseph Public Safety will be directing traffic

 around the stadium to try to get you on your way as quickly as possible.

-If you are in the main student lot you have two options, go towards the
+If you are in the main student lot, go towards the

 traffic.
 This is your best option for access to North and